mrakgr/The-Spiral-Language/readme.md

 ```
 The module member queries are all done statically and so maximum polymorphism is attained.
 The above program also demonstrates why lexical scope is so great.

-The above is starting to near the functionality of the for function in the actual library.
-To make it more professional, rather than returning a pattern miss on when a field is missed, it would be better to tell the user what the problem is.
+The above is starting to near the functionality of the `for` function in the actual library.
+To make it more professional, rather than returning a pattern miss error on when a field is missed, it would be better to tell the user what the problem is.

 ```
 open Console